pendragons-code/LISBDIE/README.md

  **Plans:**
     Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟
     Next feature: JSON configuration!
-If there is a better library that you wanna share, pls do!🏹
+If there is a better library that you wanna share, pls do so! 🏹

   # Attacking Methods! 🔫